Email: Operation

 Many MTAs used to accept messages for any recipient on the Internet and do their best to deliver them.
 Such MTAs are called open mail relays.
 This was very important in the early days of the Internet when network connections were unreliable.
 However, this mechanism proved to be exploitable by originators of unsolicited bulk email and as a consequence open mail relays have become rare, and many MTAs do not accept messages from open mail relays.

+Email pre-dates instant messaging, and transmission favors reliability over speed, in order to be able to cope with unreliable network links and busy servers (more common in the early days of the Internet).
+Reasons for slower delivery include: